AlexandrErohin/home-assistant-tplink-router/README.md

         content: >-
           New device appear {{ trigger.event.data.hostname }} with IP {{ trigger.event.data.ip_address }}
 ```
+Available events:
+ - tplink_router_new_device: Fired when a new device appears in your network
+ - tplink_router_device_offline: Fired when a device becomes offline
+ - tplink_router_device_online: Fired when a device becomes online

 All available fields in `trigger.event.data`:
 - hostname